HOW WE’RE BUILDING POTENTIAL WITH A STRUCTURED, SUPPORTIVE CADET PROGRAM Lewis and Nic come from different…

 We negotiated the project with Early Contractor Involvement (ECI) in conjunction with Parcel Property.

-The challenges at Edition Como include:
+The challenges at Edition Como included:

-- Constructing a basement (including piling) in a highly built-up residential area
+- Constructing a basement (including piling) in a highly built-up residential area.

 “Communication with all stakeholders is something our collaborative team relies upon heavily to overcome both foreseen and unforeseen challenges on site.
-Planning and coordination meetings are held daily, while the client is consulted on a weekly basis to maximise the potential of all partnerships.”
+Planning and coordination meetings were held daily, while the client is consulted on a weekly basis to maximise the potential of all partnerships.”

-Jason Kunkler, General Manager.
+Jason Thomson, General Manager.